Frank and Fearless: Production

 The African bush scenes were shot in Broederstroom, Hekpoort and beyond, much of it on Glen Afric with assistance from the Rhino Pride Foundation.
 The Department of Environmental Affairs, together with SAN Parks, came on board as the primary sponsor.

 Director/film maker, Gray Hofmeyr, in an interview with AnimalTalk said, "We have all the comedy implicit in a road movie about four diverse and wacky individuals, whom we grow to love, on an impossible quest, trying and failing to overcome their differences and the obstacles and evils they encounter.
 Which is funny.
 And also very emotional, not just for the characters themselves, but also for the audience watching.
 And it is all set in a powerful story with a powerful message.
 Laughter and tears can follow one from the other very quickly and with very high emotion."

 Reception

 The film received mixed reviews.
 Ethan van Diemen summarised these in his review for News24.

 Controversy

-There is controversary around the film - it is one of a number of Leon Scuster's films that Showmax took off the circuit in 2020 to evaluate for racial sensitivity.
-Following a review, Frank and Fearless is being reinstated.
+Frank and Fearless was among six of Leon Schuster's films that Showmax removed from its streaming platform in 2020 to evaluate for racial insensitivity.
+Following a review, Frank and Fearless was the only one to be immediately reinstated; the other five films returned to the platform in August 2025.

 Music

-Nic Paton composed the soundtrack, and the main theme was by Don Clarke.

-The Don Clarke song, Till You're Free Again is used throughout the movie, and in the empassioned plea in the finale.
-The song has also been used by Rhino Revolution, a conservation project, to save the rhinos.
+Nic Paton composed the soundtrack.
+The main theme, "Till You're Free Again", was written by Don Clarke.
+The song has also been used by Rhino Revolution, a conservation project to save the rhinos.